ETS-ReactNative2/React-Native---WeatherApp/README.md

 ![Five Day Forecast](./screenshots/5.png "Five Day Forecast")

 ##### All Countries Weather
+- Weather details of over 200 countries available.
+- User has to swipe right in order to access the details.
+(Note: For demonstration purpose, only two screenshots are being shown.)
 ![All Countries Weather](./screenshots/6.png "All Countries Weather")
 ![All Countries Weather type2](./screenshots/7.png "All Countries Weather type2")